refinedev/refine/documentation/docs/routing/integrations/next-js/index.md

 :::info

-This feature is not working in experimental `appDir` mode in Next.js due to limitations of the `next/navigation` and missing events.
+This feature is not working in `appDir` mode in Next.js due to limitations of the `next/navigation` and missing events.

 :::